-Actor Olivia Williams has written candidly for the first time about surviving a rare type of pancreatic cancer to throw a spotlight on the disease and mark her officially becoming a Pancreatic Cancer UK Ambassador.
+Actor Olivia Williams has written candidly for the first time about surviving a rare type of cancer in the pancreas to throw a spotlight on the disease and mark her officially becoming a Pancreatic Cancer UK Ambassador.

 In an article for Vogue magazine on sale this week, Olivia describes the severe emotional strain she endured throughout the almost-four year period from her first symptoms in October2014 to diagnosis.